yt-dlp/yt-dlp/README.md

 ## Post-Processing Options:
-    -x, --extract-audio              Convert video files to audio-only files (requires ffmpeg or avconv and ffprobe or avprobe)
+    -x, --extract-audio              Convert video files to audio-only files (requires ffmpeg and ffprobe)
     --audio-format FORMAT            Specify audio format: "best", "aac", "flac", "mp3", "m4a", "opus", "vorbis", or
                                      "wav"; "best" by default; No effect without -x
-    --audio-quality QUALITY          Specify ffmpeg/avconv audio quality, insert a value between 0 (better) and 9 (worse) for VBR or a specific bitrate like 128K (default 5)
+    --audio-quality QUALITY          Specify ffmpeg audio quality, insert a value between 0 (better) and 9 (worse) for VBR or a specific bitrate like 128K (default 5)
     --remux-video FORMAT             Remux the video into another container if necessary (currently supported: mp4|mkv).